Student mobility

 Key Action 1 allows students of Portuguese HEIs to take advantage of an integrated period of study (between two and 12 months) or internship abroad (between two and 12 months, without any academic obstacle to return to their HEI regarding the validation or recognition of study periods abroad.
 Responsibility for recognition through the ECTS in the case of SMS, or by other means in the case of SMT, is the responsibility of the HEIs involved.

-Validation and recognition of mobility periods for learning (formal or non-formal) necessarily involved transparency as a pre-requisite for obtaining qualifications within the European space, emphasising experience and learning in the context of mobility.
 Certification of periods of study and/or internship are important in relation to mobility processes.
-The Erasmus+ 2021-2027 cycle maintains the same principle, continuing to ensure the recognition of mobility periods by attributing several previously defined ECTS for studies or traineeships, and the record of mobility competences and knowledge via Europass (Mobility and Diploma Supplement), in the case of extracurricular traineeships or post-graduate courses.
+The Erasmus+ 2021-2027 cycle maintains the same principle, ensuring the recognition of mobility periods by attributing several previously defined ECTS for studies or traineeships, by all parties in the "Learning Agreement" or "Traineeship Agreement”, and the record of mobility competences and knowledge via Europass (Mobility and Diploma Supplement), in the case of extracurricular traineeships or post-graduate courses.

 Erasmus Mundus joint master's degrees

-Portugal has been extremely active in the Erasmus Mundus since the implementation of the first phase (2004-2008).
-Through these joint programmes and legislation regulating joint degrees (Decree Law No 67/2005, 25 March, and Decree Law No 74/2006, 24 March, amended by Decree-Law No 107/2008, 25 June, No 230/2009, 14 September, and No 115/2013, 7 August) this programme has also helped to implement the Bologna Process and to internationalise Portuguese higher education, through integrated partnerships.
+Portugal has been extremely active in the Erasmus Mundus Actions since the implementation of the first phase (2004-2008).
+Through these joint actions and legislation regulating joint degrees (Decree Law No 67/2005, 25 March, and Decree Law No 74/2006, 24 March, amended by Decree-Law No 107/2008, 25 June, No 230/2009, 14 September, and No 115/2013, 7 August) this programme has also helped to implement the Bologna Process and to internationalise Portuguese higher education, through integrated partnerships.

 European universities initiative